grafana/k6-docs/src/data/markdown/docs/30 xk6-browser/01 Get started/02 Running xk6-browser.md

   </CodeGroup>

 The preceding code uses `Promise.all([])` to wait for the two promises to be resolved before continuing.
+Since clicking the submit button causes page navigation, `page.waitForNavigation()` is needed because the page won't be ready until the navigation completes.
+This is required because there can be a race condition if these two actions don't happen simultaneously.

 Then, you can use [`check`](https://k6.io/docs/javascript-api/k6/check/) from the k6 API to assert the text content of a specific element.
 Finally, you close the page and the browser.

 ## Assertions